Christopher Andersen

 A company can be insolvent because of a shortage of cash even while profitable, for instance when customers fail to settle their debts to the company, or when the company over-invests in marketing or equipment at the wrong time.

 These factors may mean that the company is unable to repay debts as they fall due, even though the business is otherwise healthy.
-It is imperative to seek proper advice from an insolvency professional at the first sign of warning that the business may be insolvent.
+You should seek insolvency advice as soon as there are signs the business may be insolvent.

 It seems my company is insolvent.
 What should I do?

-You must seek advice from a licensed insolvency practitioner at the first sign of warning to avoid further difficulty, who will be able to tell you what the best course of action will be.
+You should seek insolvency advice as soon as there are signs the company may be insolvent.
+Taking advice early, and acting on it, widens the options still open to you and is one of the clearest ways of showing you took the position seriously if your conduct is examined later.
 If it appears that cash-flow problems will be manageable in the long term and it is just for the time being that you are unable to repay creditors, you may be able to arrange additional financing like taking out a loan, chasing debtors, or selling assets which are non-essential to the business.
 It is also possible in some cases to come to a compromise agreement with creditors by revising terms of payment.

 Creditors will normally be more inclined to agree this when they are aware that the alternative may be an insolvency procedure in which they receive less or nothing at all.
 You should investigate all alternatives which are available and take appropriate steps before creditors take legal action against you.